etherisc/tokensale/specification.md

 1. In what follows, "invest/investment" means that the default function or the function `buyTokens` is called, the possible investment is calculated, the respective number of tokens is minted, and a possible surplus of funds is returned, in case the `msg.value` is greater then the possible investment.
 "Participants" means distinct addresses.
+1 `TEAM`, `FOUNDER` contributors are not allowed to call default function or the function `buyTokens`.
 1. Participants can invest in one or more transactions.
 The contract keeps track of the amount invested so far in a field `contributionAmount` per participant.
 1. Before the start of the TGE (in phase `state.pendingStart`), no investment is possible and the default function will throw.
 1. After end of TGE (in phase `state.crowdsaleEnded`), no investment is possible and the default function will throw.
-1. During the `priorityPass` phase, PriorityPass Members and selected individuals can invest less or equal to the sum of their `priorityPassAllowance` and `otherAllowance` (in wei).
+1. During the `priorityPass` phase, Whitelisted contributors can invest less or equal to the sum of their `allowance` (in wei).
-1. During the `openedPriorityPass` phase, PriorityPass members and selected individuals can invest unlimited amounts.
+1. During the `crowdsale` phase, Whitelisted contributors can invest unlimited amounts.
-"unlimited" means "any amount that is greater zero and less or equal to `hardcap2 - weiRaised`"
+"unlimited" means "any amount that is greater zero and less or equal to `hardcap - weiRaised`"
 1. During the `crowdsale` phase, everybody can invest unlimited amounts.
 1. INVARIANTS: After each transaction, the following condition hold for all addresses `A`:
 ```